 If a child is referred to the juvenile court for conduct constituting any offense and at the adjudication hearing (guilt/innocence) the child is found to be not guilty of each offense alleged, the court shall immediately order the sealing of all files and records relating to the case.

 David Finn is board certified in criminal law by the Texas Board of Legal Specialization.
-Call today for a free initial consultation.
+Call (214) 538-6629 today.